 The removal is not voluntary and is not for reasons listed in ORS 240.555; and

+The removal is not due to reorganization, lack of funds or work; and

 The employee’s service has been continuous and without a break from classified service to appointment into management service.

 Employees with multiple position movements in management service may be considered for restoration provided the above conditions are met.